The Best Luxury Small Group Tour of Vietnam

 Presidential Palace Hanoi

-Return to your beautiful hotel in the old quarter and you are at leisure for a short while during which you can enjoy lunch.
-In the early afternoon you will experience a guided walk through the fascinating old quarter.
+Old Quarter Walk.
+Return to the old quarter and break for lunch.
+After lunch you will experience a guided walk through the fascinating historic enclave.
 When Hanoi was much smaller, this area was the residential, commercial, and manufacturing hub.
 Each street was dedicated to locals practicing a particular trade, and this practice has continued until today, except the fact that there are far more street food outlets and cafes, adding even more color to an already fascinating sight.
-Your Country Connoisseur Guide will walk you through streets such as Hand Dong street (copper wares street) Hang Tre street (bamboo wares street), and so on.
-Some streets have names referring to trades no longer practiced, such as Hang Buom street (sails street), and are now focused solely on Vietnamese candy and cakes.
-There are streets full of flower decorators and sellers, and many of the streets still have temples, pagodas, and communal structures from old times.
+Your Tour Director Guide will walk you through streets such as Hand Dong Street (copper wares street) Hang Tre Street (bamboo wares street), and so on.
+Many of the streets still have temples, pagodas, and communal structures from old times.

 Hoan Kiem Lake Bridge to Ngoc Sun Temple